 For JCU Dentistry student Kaylarni Close, being the first in her family to go to university has taken drive, determination and a willingness to get the job done.

 The proud Aboriginal woman is already inspiring the next generation of students and is the first to admit the hard work has been worth it.

-“Growing up, mum and dad kind of drilled into me that I would have to be the first one to go to uni.
-It’s been something that I always wanted to do,” she said.
+“Growing up, Mum and Dad kind of drilled into me that I would have to be the first one to go to uni.
+It’s been something that I always wanted to do,” she says.